Transport for children of statutory school age

 If your child is between four and 16-years-old, they may be entitled to free home to school transport, particularly if they attend their local or catchment school.
 If your child is not entitled to free school transport you may be able to purchase a seat for them to travel on the school bus.

 Parents are responsible for the behaviour, health, safety and welfare of their children whilst they are waiting at the bus stop.
 When the transport is late or doesn’t arrive at all, parents must decide what to do and the advice to give to their child.
-Parents' responsibilities are clarified in the guidance for parents when school transport fails to arrive.
+Guidance for parents is available.

 Sustainable travel to school